urbanjost/index/docs/faq/contained.md

 #Gotchas: Inheritance control for CONTAIN-ed procedures
+   NOTE:
+     In upcoming Fortran releases see the IMPORT directive.

    New Fortran programmers using a contained procedure often do not know that a CONTAIN-ed procedure has access to all the variables in the